yorevs/homesetup/docs/handbook/pages/applications/bash/hhs-app.md

 Manage your packages using installation/uninstallation recipes.

-Usage: hspm <option> [arguments]
+Usage: hspm [option] {install,uninstall,list,recover}

     Options:
       -v  |   --version     : Display current program version.
       -h  |      --help     : Display this help message.
-      -i  |   --install   <recipe>      : Install the app using the tool recipe.
-      -u  | --uninstall   <recipe>      : Uninstall the app using the tool recipe.
-      -l  |      --list   [{-a|--all}]  : List all available tool recipes based on HomeSetup development tools.

     Arguments:
-      recipe    : The recipe name to be installed/uninstalled. all       : If this option is used, displays even tools without recipes.
+      install   <package>   : Install the package using a matching installation recipe. uninstall <package>   : Uninstall the package using a matching uninstallation recipe. list [-a]             : List all available installation recipes specified by ${HHS_DEV_TOOLS}.
+If -a is provided, list even packages without any matching recipe. recover [-i][-t]      : Install or list all packages previously installed by hspm.
+If -i is provided, then hspm will attempt to install all packages, otherwise the list is displayed.
+If -t is provided hspm will check ${HHS_DEV_TOOLS} instead of previously installed packages.
 ```

 ##### **Purpose**: